In this article

 - What to do right now

-I work in the crypto self-custody space and I hold inscriptions.
-When I went to declare them for Swiss wealth tax in early 2025, I found a blank: no ESTV Kursliste entry, no published cantonal guidance, and no FINMA ruling that addressed inscriptions as a distinct asset class.
-That gap has not closed as of 2026-06.
+I hold inscriptions.
+When I went to declare them for Swiss wealth tax in early 2025, I found a blank.
+No ESTV Kursliste entry.
+No published cantonal guidance.
+No FINMA ruling that addressed inscriptions as a distinct asset class.
+The gap has not closed as of 2026-06.

-This post documents what the law actually says, where the framework is unsettled, and how to build a defensible declaration file while that gap remains open.
+This post documents what the law says, where the framework is unsettled, and how you build a defensible declaration file while that gap stays open.

 TL;DR

 Bitcoin inscriptions are taxable assets under Swiss wealth tax (StHG Art.
 13).
 ESTV has not published an inscription-specific reference price as of 2026-06.
-You must self-assess fair-market value using documented marketplace snapshots on December 31.
-Sales by a private investor should follow the zero-CGT framework under DBG Art.
+You self-assess fair-market value using documented marketplace snapshots on December 31.
+A private investor's sale should follow the zero-CGT framework under DBG Art.
 16 Abs.
-3, but no ESTV ruling confirms this by name for inscriptions.
+3, though no ESTV ruling confirms this for inscriptions by name.
 The professional-trader test applies.
 Cross-border transfers via regulated intermediaries fall within AMLO-FINMA Art.
-51. Everything here is education.
+51. This is education.
 Consult a licensed Swiss Steuerberater before declaring any inscription portfolio.

 Ordinals as Vermögensbestandteil

-Swiss wealth tax is levied annually on all taxable assets under StHG Art.
-13. The statute casts a wide net: Vermögen includes all assets with a realisable monetary value.
-An inscription is a satoshi bearing arbitrary data, transferred to and held in your custody.
-It has a market price, it is transferable, and it can be sold.
+Swiss wealth tax hits every taxable asset under StHG Art.
+13. The statute casts a wide net.
+Vermögen covers anything with a realisable monetary value.
+An inscription is a satoshi carrying arbitrary data, transferred to your custody.
+It has a market price.
+It is transferable.
+You can sell it.
 That makes it a Vermögensbestandteil.

-There is no ESTV ruling that explicitly classifies inscriptions as movable private assets or as intangible property.
-The closest analogy in Swiss practice is unlisted securities and other financial assets valued at fair market value per the ESTV Wegleitung, applied by cantonal authorities to assets without an official reference price.
-The SBF Tax Framework Review Switzerland 2026/02 (Version 1.3e, March 2026, blockchainfederation.ch) addresses digital assets broadly but does not address inscription-specific valuation.
-That guidance gap is explicit and outstanding.
+No ESTV ruling explicitly classifies inscriptions as movable private assets or as intangible property.
+The closest analogy in Swiss practice is unlisted securities and other financial assets valued at fair market value per the ESTV Wegleitung, which cantonal authorities apply to assets without an official reference price.
+The SBF Tax Framework Review Switzerland 2026/02 (Version 1.3e, March 2026, blockchainfederation.ch) covers digital assets broadly but says nothing about inscription-specific valuation.
+The guidance gap is explicit and outstanding.

-The working position, consistent with general Swiss tax principles, is: inscriptions belong in your Wertschriften und Guthaben declaration at December 31 fair market value.
+The working position, consistent with general Swiss tax principles: inscriptions belong in your Wertschriften und Guthaben declaration at December 31 fair market value.
 That position is reasonable.
-It is not confirmed by an ESTV ruling.
+No ESTV ruling confirms it.

 The inscription mint date as acquisition date

-The inscription mint date is the economically logical acquisition date.
-The inscription is created at a specific block height, tied to a specific on-chain transaction, and transferred to your wallet at that moment.
+The mint date is your economically logical acquisition date.
+The inscription gets created at a specific block height, tied to a specific on-chain transaction, and lands in your wallet at that moment.
 Swiss tax practice for movable assets uses the transfer date as the acquisition date.

 ZH Steuerverwaltung has not published inscription-specific guidance on this point as of 2026-06.
-The ZStB sections covering digital asset valuation (zh.ch/de/steuern-finanzen) address Bitcoin and listed digital assets but not sub-asset classes within the ordinals ecosystem.
-This is unsettled.
+The ZStB sections covering digital asset valuation (zh.ch/de/steuern-finanzen) handle Bitcoin and listed digital assets but skip sub-asset classes within the ordinals ecosystem.
+Unsettled.

 Use the block timestamp of your mint transaction as the acquisition date.
 Document it with: